EOSChronicleProject/chronicle-tutorial/README.md

 # Chronicle tutorial

-This repository contains a comprehensive guide for a dApp developer or system administrator to plan and set up a server and start using Chronicle for data collection from an EOSIO blockchain, such as Telos mainnet.
+This tutorial aims giving an EOSIO dApp developer clear guidelines how to set up a blockchain server and start collecting data for an application.
+This includes historical and real-time data, such as transaction traces and contract table contents.

+Examples in this tutorial are made for telos mainnet.
+Users of other EOSIO blockchains need to adapt their setup accordingly.

 This development is sponsored by [Telos blockchain](https://www.telos.net/) community as part of [Worker